jbrown544/interlingual-topic-modeling/README.md

 **pyLDAvis** provides visualizations which easily integrate with Gensim models.
 These visualizations will be used to explore the created models.
 These visualizations will also be the view into language translations.

-A **Google Colab** notebook is used to contain and execute the source code for this project.
-Given this processing load is excessive for the resources made available to Colab, it is advisable to connect Colab to a [local Jupyter instance](https://research.google.com/colaboratory/local-runtimes.html) or execute this notebook on a suitably powerful workstation in Jupyter.
+A **Google Colab** [project notebook](./Interlingual_Topic_Modeling.ipynb) is used to contain and execute the source code for this project.
+Given this processing load is excessive for the resources made available to Colab, it is advisable to connect Colab to a [local Jupyter instance](https://research.google.com/colaboratory/local-runtimes.html) or execute the notebook on a suitably powerful workstation in Jupyter.

-Be sure to take advantage of the "Table of contents" navigation available within this Google Colab.
-You will find various tools in functions in the beginning portion follwed by three demonstrations.
-The demonstrations follow similar hierarchical templates to allow sections to be more easily located.
+Be sure to take advantage of the "Table of contents" navigation available within the Google Colab [project notebook](./Interlingual_Topic_Modeling.ipynb).
+You will find various utility functions in the beginning portion followed by three demonstrations with text in several languages.
+The demonstrations are organized in similar hierarchies to allow sections to be easily located.

 ![Image](./img/nav.png "Table of contents")

 **Google Cloud Translation** is used to augment the discovered features through term translation.
 To run the translations and generate a local repository of cached translation terms, **you will need to establish your own Google Cloud account and include your own authentication key in the ```/keys``` folder of the project**.
 There is cost associated with cloud translations which at the time of this writing allowed for 500K chars/month free then $20(USD) per 1M chars/month thereafter.
 A caching facility built into translations for this project helps manage expense if you retain copies of the cache file ```xlat.json```.
 For an idea of potential expense, this project was developed over two billing cycles (1M free chars) and overage charges were less than $10(USD)

-## Steps to Analysis
+## Analysis Steps

 Here are the overall steps applied in processing each language for high level context: